 For millions of people, just the thought of going to bed creates anxiety because they just don't seem to be getting the sleep they want.
 Going to bed becomes a struggle.

 If you can relate, you’re probably no stranger to what happens when your body doesn’t receive proper rest or sleep.
 It starts with feeling sluggish and you have difficulty concentrating.
 Unfortunately, reduced alertness can become serious by making you more prone to accidents.

-Instead of accepting those consequences, read this page to educate yourself about effective ways to help you sleep.
-I have included the simple tips that you may have heard before, and the more unique options that you may not know about.
+Instead of accepting those consequences, it may be time to educate yourself about effective ways to help you sleep.
+I have included some simple tips that you may have heard before, and the more unique options that you may not know about.

 I have done the research for you, and conclude by recommending one of the finest books I have ever read on the subject.

 One of the simplest ways to get to sleep is to go to bed sleepy.
 That may sound obvious, but many people toss and turn at night because of their daytime habits.
 For instance, if you take a two-hour nap in the late afternoon or early evening, you may not go to bed sleepy.

 If you allow your body's natural circadian system to dictate your activity levels throughout the day and avoid daytime sleep whenever possible, you may find it easier to fall asleep at night.

 You will increase your chances of success if you create a sleep schedule, essentially training your body to wake up and wind down around the same time each day.
 Make a list of all the activities that you do during the day.
 List those that energize you or require a high expenditure of energy.
 Then, list those that have a soothing or calming effect.

 As you plan your day, try to start with your high-octane activities and reserve the relaxing activities for your evening wind down.

 Don't eat dinner within three hours before bedtime.